- What is the MRMPO?

-The Federal Transportation Act requires each urbanized area with a population of 50,000 or more to set up a Metropolitan Planning Organization (MPO), to assure a continuing, comprehensive, and cooperative (“3C”) transportation planning process.
-Additionally, Oregon administrative rules define an MPO as “the organization designated by the Governor to coordinate transportation planning in an urbanized area of the state.”
+Urbanized areas with 50,000 or more people are required by the Federal Transportation Act to set up a Metropolitan Planning Organization (MPO) that coordinates a continuing, comprehensive, and cooperative (“3C”) regional transportation planning process.
+The State of Oregon defines an MPO as “the organization designated by the Governor to coordinate transportation planning in an urbanized area of the state.”

-This includes developing the area’s long-range regional transportation plan (RTP), which addresses the region’s projects, programs, and policies for at least a twenty-year period.
-It also includes maintaining the Transportation Improvement Program (TIP), which is a short-range document listing transportation projects to be built.
+MPO’s develop long-range regional transportation plans (RTP) which addresses the area’s projects, programs, and policies for the next twenty years.
+They also maintain the Transportation Improvement Program (TIP), which is a short-range document listing regional transportation projects.

 What does the MRMPO do?